A/B Testing Calculator: Calculate your statistical significance

 You can try making bigger changes to your product and testing its’ shock value on your users.
 This doesn’t mean a simple change to your color palette.
 Try getting users to engage with your services in an entirely new manner.

 Even if one scenario performs better than the other, it may not signify that users actually prefer using it.
-Therefore you must also pair A/B testing along with online surveys to get a deeper understanding into your users, and whether your A/B testing has yielded actionable insights.
+Therefore, you must also pair A/B testing with online surveys to get a deeper understanding of your users and determine whether your A/B testing has yielded actionable insights.

 Variation